electric-cloud/tfs-extension/README.md

 This build task has following parameters:

-* Endpoint: Name of the ElectricFlow configuration
+* Endpoint: Endpoint URL of the ElectricFlow service
 * Project Name: Name of the ElectricFlow project
-* Pipeline Name: Name of the ElectricFlow pipeline (Optional) Pipeline Parameters
+* Pipeline Name: Name of the ElectricFlow pipeline
+* (Optional) Pipeline Parameters

 ## Configurations